→ WHEN & HOW TO APPLY

 → APPLICATION REQUIREMENTS FOR INTERNATIONAL STUDENT

 You must submit your application via the Online Application Form.
 Paper applications are not accepted by the Admissions Committee.
-The Online Application for Fall 2023 admissions is now open and the deadline to submit applications is July 2, 2023 at 11:59 pm CEST.
+The Online Application for Fall 2024 admissions will be open on January 15, 2024 and the deadline to submit applications is July 1, 2024 at 11:59 pm CEST.
 If you have questions about the application requirements please see the information below.
 Offers of admission are continuously made after the application deadline so it is imperative to have all of your materials submitted by this time (including letters of recommendation and all official test scores).

 You will be asked for a scanned copy of your passport or national ID card (European citizens) in PDF format to be included in the application form as well as an ID picture.